-If a child appears to be struggling or underperforming academically then we might recommend a learning assessment (also known as a neuropsychological assessment of learning).
+If a child appears to be struggling or underperforming academically then we might recommend a learning assessment (also known as a neuropsychological assessment or psychoeducational assessment).
 This helps us understand their learning profile so we can recommend how to best teach them.
 A learning assessment can also help identify problems with speech and attention or specific learning difficulties such as dyslexia that could be making school life difficult and may need specialist help and support.

 How we help children of different ages

 The age of a child and their developmental stage makes a big difference to the way we work.
-We always adapt our language and explanations to be appropriate to the person we are working with but that’s even more important with children.
+We always adapt our language and explanations to match the person we are working with but that’s even more important with children.

-Sessions with older teenagers may look quite similar to those we have with adults because they are able to explain the situation to us, remember what we have spoken about and be able put what we have taught them into action (although we usually encourage them to let parents and teachers help).
+Sessions with older teenagers may look quite similar to those we have with adults because they are able to explain the situation to us, remember what we have spoken about and be able put what we have taught them into action (although we usually encourage them to let parents and teachers talk to us if we think that would help).

 Younger children and some teenagers can find it difficult to explain what is wrong and they may not remember what we have told them during a meeting.
 This means that we need to work more closely with parents, teachers, and other carers to help them.
 We may need to ask questions of parents and teachers to better understand the problems the child is facing.
-Then it is usually necessary to teach parents and teachers how to support their child to learn and implement new skills.
+We often need the parents or teachers help to reinforce the message or skills that we have been teaching children during our sessions.

 We always tell children that what they say to us (their psychologist) stays private unless they give us permission to share.
-But, if we think someone might get seriously hurt, we may need to tell someone else, even if the child didn’t say we could.
+But we also explain that we will tell parents or guardians if we concerned that someone might get seriously hurt.
+We do this so that their parents or guardians can keep them safe even if the child does not want us to tell them.

 There are good reasons why we offer confidentiality to all our clients (you can read more about confidentiality and our ethics guidelines here).
 It’s particularly important with children because we find children often hide important information from adults because they fear getting into trouble.
 By promising to keep their secrets it makes it much more likely they will tell us important information so that we can help them with it.